-In order to ensure that tax credits are geographically distributed to all areas of the State, the Authority will limit tax credit awards to a maximum of two (2) new construction developments per county from the General and Nonprofit Set-Asides.
+In order to ensure that tax credits are geographically distributed to all areas of the State, the Authority will limit tax credit awards to a maximum of one (1) two (2) new construction developments per county from the General, Underserved Counties and Nonprofit Set-Asides.

 Set-Asides:

-The Authority has four (4) set-asides in which applicants may compete for credits: General, Rehabilitation, Rural Housing Service (RHS), and Nonprofit Set-Asides.
-Excess funds in the Rehabilitation, Nonprofit or RHS Set-Asides will roll up to the General Set-Aside.
-After awards have been made in the General Set-Aside, any excess funds will be allocated to the development, irrespective of the development's pool, having the highest funding percentage.
-The maximum funding percentage is determined by dividing the amount of credit remaining in that pool by the amount of credit calculated by the Authority for a development that is partially funded.
-These excess funds will be allocated if they increase the development's funding percentage to at least ninety percent (90%).
-A development can compete for funding consideration only in the set-aside in which it applies.
+The Authority has five (5) four (4) Set-Asides in which applicants may compete for credits: General, Underserved Counties, Rehabilitation, Rural Housing Service (RHS), and Nonprofit Set-Asides.
+Proposals in the General Set-Aside will be considered for funding after awards in the other Set-Asides have been made.
+Excess Unused funds in the Underserved Counties, Rehabilitation, Nonprofit (after the minimum 10% IRS requirement is met) or RHS Set-Asides will roll up to the General Set-Aside.
+After awards have been made in the General Set-Aside, any excess unused funds remaining in this Set-Aside will be allocated to the development, irrespective of the development's Set-Aside pool, having the highest funding percentage.
+The maximum funding percentage is determined by dividing the amount of credit remaining in that pool_Set-Aside by the amount of credit calculated by the Authority for a development that is partially funded.
+These excess unused funds will be allocated if they increase the development's funding percentage to at least ninety percent (90%).
+A development can compete for funding consideration only in the Set-Aside in which it applies.

-HOME funds will be provided to the set-asides as follows: General- up to \$2,640,000; Rehabilitation- up to \$530,000; RHS- up to \$320,000 and Nonprofit- up to \$610,000.
-HOME funds will be awarded in descending point score order by set-aside until the HOME funds are exhausted.
+HOME funds will be provided to the set asides as follows: General- up to \$2,640,000; Rehabilitation- up to \$530,000; RHS- up to \$320,000 and Nonprofit- up to \$610,000.
+HOME funds will be awarded in descending point score order by set aside until the HOME funds are exhausted.
 A development will be awarded HOME funds only if the HOME amount, as calculated by the Authority, is at least ninety percent (90%) of the unreduced amount that the development would have otherwise received.
 If there are HOME funds remaining unused in a set-aside, the unused funds will roll to the General Set-Aside.
 The Authority reserves the right to reduce HOME funds requested based on underwriting analysis.